Choosing between Creatio and SugarCRM for your CRM often comes down to five questions:

 CRM customization: No-code depth vs. practical configuration

-Creatio and SugarCRM both let admins configure the CRM without writing code, but the depth of their no-code capabilities differs.
+Creatio and SugarCRM both let admins configure the CRM without writing code, but the depth of their no-code capabilities differs significantly.

 Creatio's no-code platform is enterprise-grade.
 The Freedom UI Designer is a drag-and-drop visual editor for building responsive application pages.
 The BPMN 2.0 Process Designer handles structured workflows, while the Case Designer manages dynamic, unstructured processes.